Rohit-KumarKumawat/Clone-Netflix/README.md

 ## Features

-- **Responsive Design**: The layout is designed to be responsive, adjusting to different screen sizes for optimal viewing on desktops, tablets, and mobile devices.
+- **Responsive Design**: The layout adjusts to different screen sizes, providing an optimal viewing experience on both desktop and mobile devices.
-- **Hero Section**: Engages users with a promotional message and a call-to-action to enter their email.
-- **Feature Sections**: Visually appealing sections that highlight the main features of the service, each with supporting images or videos.
-- **FAQ Section**: Interactive FAQ section where users can find answers to common questions.
+- **Static Homepage Layout**: The project mimics Netflix's homepage layout, including:
+  - A featured movie banner at the top.
+  - Rows of movie posters grouped by categories.
-- **Footer**: Contains useful links for users to navigate different aspects of the service and contact information.
+  - A footer section with links and information.
+- **Hover Effects**: Movie posters include hover effects that enhance the user experience.

 ## Technologies Used

-- **HTML5**: For structuring the content.
+- **HTML5**: Markup language used for structuring the content.
-- **CSS3**: For styling the content.
+- **CSS3**: Styling language used for the design and layout.

 ## Code Structure

 - **index.html**: The main HTML file containing the structure of the Netflix clone.
-- **style.css**: The CSS file that styles the Netflix clone.# Netflix-Clone
+- **style.css**: The CSS file that styles the Netflix clone.

+## Sections Breakdown

+1. **Navigation Bar**:
+   - Includes the Netflix logo, language selection dropdown, and sign-in button.

+2. **Hero Section**:
+   - Contains promotional text and a call-to-action for users to enter their email to create or restart their membership.
+   - Features a "Get Started" button.

+3. **Feature Sections**:
+   - **First Feature**: "Enjoy on your TV" with an image of a TV and an autoplay video.
+   - **Second Feature**: "Download your shows to watch offline" with an image of a mobile device.
+   - **Third Feature**: "Watch everywhere" with an image of various devices and an autoplay video.
+   - **Fourth Feature**: "Create profiles for kids" with an image of a tablet.

+4. **FAQ Section**:
+   - Interactive FAQ section with expandable answers to common questions about Netflix.

+5. **Footer**:
+   - Contains links to various Netflix-related pages such as Investor Relations, Jobs, Help Centre, and more.
+   - Contact information with a phone number for user inquiries.